Explanation

 Vcs

 is an interface composed of Traits, each providing different functionalities associated with Git operations.
-The dynamic dispatch implementation of Vcs is powered by the provider library.
+The dynamic dispatch implementation of Vcs is powered by the use of OCaml Objects under the hood, with some design guidelines aimed at making it so that users do not need to make much direct use of objects in their code.

 Architecture